ahuh/docker-arm-transmissionvpn/README.md

-# Docker ARM Transmission VPN
+# Docker ARM TranSquidVpn (Transmission - Squid3 - OpenVPN)
-Docker image dedicated to ARMv7 processors, hosting a Transmission torrent client with WebUI while connecting to OpenVPN.<br />
+Docker image dedicated to ARMv7 processors, hosting a Transmission torrent client with WebUI, and Squid3 HTTP proxy, while connecting to OpenVPN.<br />
 <br />
 This project is fork from an existing project, modified to work on ARMv7 WD My Cloud EX2 Ultra NAS.<br />
 See forked GitHub repository: https://github.com/haugene/docker-transmission-openvpn<br />